 Skewed backgrounds are one of the hottest trends in web design.
 It’s an effect that was incredibly easy to implement in print design and a pain to do on the web – until now.
 This pure HTML/CSS solution makes it a cinch.

-This technique could be quite useful for times when you really want visitors to focus on the background image (like the header of a news article) and then allow for the easy reading of text over top.
+This technique could be quite useful when you really want visitors to focus on the background image (like the header of a news article) and then allow for the easy reading of text on top.
 A little bit of jQuery changes the

 background-size property upon scroll to create the effect.